vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 ### Exercise 7 - Connect IoT Hub to the Azure Function

-In this exercise, the IoT Hub created by the setup script will be configured to publish events as they occur to the Azure Function created in the previous exercise.
-The telemetry from the device simulator created earlier will then be routed to the Azure Digital Twins instance.
+In this exercise, you will configure your IoT hub to publish events to the Azure Function that you created in the previous exercise.
+The events will be published as they occur.
+The telemetry generated by the simulated device created earlier will then be routed to the Azure Digital Twins instance.

-1. Open a browser and navigate to the [Azure portal](https://portal.azure.com/).
+1. Open the browser windows for your Azure portal.

-1. Navigate to the **iot-az220-training-{your-id}** IoT Hub.
+1. Navigate to your **iot-az220-training-{your-id}** IoT hub.

 1. In the left-hand navigation area, select **Events**.